avg —

 Instructions

-Preheat the oven to one hundred and eighty degrees Celsius.
-While the oven warms, start layering the ingredients in a deep baking dish.
-Spread the sautéed onion and the chopped garlic across the bottom of the dish as the foundational layer that will perfume the rest of the contents during baking.
+Turn the oven on to heat up to 180 °C. While it warms, arrange the ingredients in a baking dish.
+Spread the sautéed onion and the chopped garlic across the bottom.
+The next layer is the buckwheat.

 Tips